orta/pragmatic-testing/chapters/core_data_migrations.md

 These are tests that presume you still have people using older builds, every now and again when I'm looking at Analytics I check to see if any of these test can be removed.

 Finally, if you don't use Core Data you may still need to be aware of changes around model migrations when storing using `NSKeyedArchiver`.
 It is a lot harder to have generic future-proofed test cases like the ones described here however.
+Here is an example [in eigen](https://github.com/artsy/eigen/blob/2f3aae2c9db93348f845f5dbe87fc93712d04dcf/Artsy%20Tests/ArtworkTests.m#L90-L100).